 - a.
 Room and board; and - b.
 Additional services which are available as a State Plan benefit or other HCBS-BI waiver service.
-Examples include, but are not limited to: physician visits, mental health counseling, substance abuse counseling, specialized medical equipment and supplies, physical therapy, occupational therapy, long term home health, and private duty nursing.

-8.515.85.D PROVIDER LICENSING AND CERTIFICATION REQUIREMENTS

-- 1. Supportive Living Program providers shall be licensed by CDPHE as an Assisted Living Residence (ALR) pursuant to 6 CCR 1011-1, Ch.
-7, or as a Home Care Agency Class A (HCA) pursuant to 6 CCR 1011-1, Ch.
-26. Providers participating in the Supportive Living Program as of December 1, 2014, must fully comply with these regulations at 10 CCR 2505-10, § 8.515.85, no later than January 1, 2016. - 2.
-In addition to the requirements of § 8.515.85.D.1, Supportive Living Program providers must also receive annual Certification by CDPHE.
+Examples include, but are not limited to: physician visits, mental health counseling, substance abuse counseling, specialized medical equipment and supplies, physical therapy, occupational therapy, long term home health, and private duty nursing. - 8.515.85.D PROVIDER LICENSING AND CERTIFICATION REQUIREMENTS - 1.
+Supportive Living Program providers shall be licensed by CDPHE as an Assisted Living Residence (ALR) pursuant to 6 CCR 1011-1, Ch.
+7. - a.
+Providers that provided and billed SLP services prior to December 31, 2014, either licensed by CDPHE as an ALR pursuant to 6 CCR 1011-1, Ch.
+7, as a Home Care Agency Class A (HCA) pursuant to 6 CCR 1011-1, Ch.
+26, or under another certification approved by the Department shall be considered existing providers. - b.
+Existing providers not fully in compliance with the requirements of § 8.515.85.D or § 8.515.85.I may continue to provide services under a request for exception and plan for compliance approved by the Department until they become fully compliant.
+Existing providers shall submit a renewal request for exception and plan of compliance to the Department each year for review and approval. - i.
+Existing providers must show coordination with CDPHE and the Colorado Division of Fire Prevention & Control (DFPC) and their approval of progress with a plan of compliance with this request.
+The Department shall coordinate with CDPHE and DFPC in the application of regulatory requirements of both license and certification requirements. - 2.
+In addition to the requirements of § 8.515.85.D.1, Supportive Living Program providers must also receive SLP Certification by CDPHE.
 CDPHE issues or renews a Certification when the provider is in full compliance with the requirements set out in these regulations.
-Certification is valid for one year from the date of issuance unless voluntarily relinquished by the provider, revoked, suspended, or otherwise sanctioned pursuant to these regulations. - 3.
-No Certification shall be issued or renewed by CDPHE if the owner, applicant, or administrator of the Supportive Living Program has been convicted of a felony or of a misdemeanor involving moral turpitude as defined by law or involving conduct that CDPHE determines could pose a risk to the health, safety, and welfare of clients. - 4.
-In addition to meeting the requirements of this section, Supportive Living Program providers shall be licensed in accordance with C.R.S. §§ 25-1.5-103 (2013) and 25-3-101, et seq.
+Certification is valid for three years from the date of issuance unless voluntarily relinquished by the provider, revoked, suspended, or otherwise sanctioned pursuant to these regulations. - 3.
+No Certification shall be issued or renewed by CDPHE if the owner, applicant, or administrator of the Supportive Living Program has been convicted of a felony or of a misdemeanor involving moral turpitude as defined by law or involving conduct that CDPHE determines could pose a risk to the health, safety, and welfare of clients.

+- 4. In addition to meeting the requirements of this section, Supportive Living Program providers shall be licensed in accordance with C.R.S. §§ 25-1.5-103 (2013) and 25-3-101, et seq.
 (2013).
-Supportive Living Program providers who are Home Care Agencies shall be licensed in accordance with C.R.S. § 25-27.5-101, et seq.
-(Aug.
-5, 2013) Supportive Living Program providers who are Assisted Living Residences shall be licensed in accordance with C.R.S. § 25-27-101, et seq.
+Supportive Living Program providers who are Assisted Living Residences shall be licensed in accordance with C.R.S. § 25-27-101, et seq.
 (Jul.
 1, 2013).
 These statutes are hereby incorporated by reference.
 The incorporation of these statutes excludes later amendments to, or editions of the referenced material.
 Pursuant to C.R.S. § 24-4-103(12.5), the Department maintains copies of this incorporated text in its entirety, available for public inspection during regular business hours at 1570 Grant Street, Denver, CO, 80203.
 Certified copies of incorporated materials are provided at cost upon request. - 5.
 CDPHE may deny, suspend, revoke, or not renew the Certification of any Supportive Living Program provider who is out of compliance with the requirements of these regulations.
 Providers may appeal this process pursuant to the State Administrative Procedure Act, C.R.S. § 24-4-101, et seq.
-(2013).

-8.515.85.E PROVIDER RESPONSIBILITIES
+(2013). - 8.515.85.E PROVIDER RESPONSIBILITIES